feintzebra/SCI59/gettingstarted.md

 ### Step 3: Configure the mining software

 This depends on the version you downloaded.
-All needed parameters are listed below:
-Depending on the software version, you might need to change `config web3provider` with the host and port.
+All needed parameters are listed below (depending on the software version, you might need to change `config web3provider` with the host and port):

 - (RPC) host : http://52.208.46.161
 - (RPC) port : 8549